Buile Hill Park

 Buile Hill Park is included on English Heritage's Register of Parks and Gardens of Special Historic Interest in England.
 It is one of two Registered Parks and Gardens in the city, both of which are grade II.

-Among the parks many attractions include an 18 hole pitch and putt course, tennis courts, outdoor gym equipment, picnic areas and a children's play area.
+The park's attractions include; tennis courts, a multi use games area, outdoor gym equipment, picnic areas and a children's play area.

 The Friends of Buile Hill Park are committed to the continued future development of the park.